henryubuntu/Data-Science/06 C/C Programming Step 01/Readme.txt

-Max 16 to learn all.
+Max 16 days to learn all.